Saint-Sylvestre, Quebec

 Saint-Sylvestre (/fr/) is a municipality in the Lotbinière Regional County Municipality, in Quebec, Canada.
-It is part of the Chaudière-Appalaches region and had a population is 989 as of 2009.
+It is part of the Chaudière-Appalaches region and had a population is 1,019 as of 2019.
 It is named after Pope Sylvester I.

+History

 "Miracles"

 In 1948-1949, the Bélanger family of Saint-Sylvestre found fame in performing "healing miracles."
 Visitors from Canada and the United States came to be cured by one of the four Bélanger children, aged 8 to 12.
 The children allegedly acquired healing powers after they had seen their deceased sisters dressed like angels and escorted by the Holy Virgin.

 Visitors would leave money to the children for their curing deeds, and they received the support of Reverend Emile Bourassa, from neighbouring Saint-Patrice-de-Beaurivage.
 The priest of Saint-Sylvestre, Reverend Edmond Pelletier, preached against the "miracles," and in 1949, Archbishop Maurice Roy, in the name of the Archdiocese of Quebec, ruled the affair as a hoax.
 The Bélanger home soon closed to visitors soon afterward.